jhucompilers/fall2020/assign/assign02.md

 };
 ```

-This dynamically-allocated instance of `struct Cons` is called a *cons cell*.
+This dynamically-allocated instance of `struct Cons` is called a *cons cell*.  **Important**: your interpreter does *not* need to keep track of dynamically allocated cons cells so that their memory can be reclaimed when they are no longer in use.
+In other words, you do not need to implement a reference counting or garbage collecting scheme.
+It is fine to just leak them.

 A `VAL_NIL` value has no data associated with it.
 The only real requirement for `VAL_NIL` is that it is distinguishable from other types of values.